The Perron-Frobenius theorem for multi-homogeneous mappings: Spectral radius

 Maximality plays an important role in the Perron-Frobenius theory.
-For example, if the eigenvectors of a mapping $F\in\NB^d$ are the critical points of some potential $f\colon\kone_+\to\R$, then we want to assert that the positive eigenvector coincides with the global maximizer of $f$ constrained on some product of unit balls.
-The function $f$ can be regarded as the numerator of a nonlinear Rayleigh quotient.
+For example, if the eigenvectors of a mapping $F\in\NB^d$ are the critical points of some potential $f\colon\kone_+\to\R$, then we want to assert that nonnegative or positive eigenvectors coincides with the global maximizer of $f$, constrained on some product of unit balls.
+In this setting, the function $f$ can be regarded as the numerator of a Rayleigh quotient.
 In order to keep such connections, we propose the following way to compare the ``spectral magnitude'' of eigenvectors.
 The main idea is to fix the scaling of eigenvectors by imposing unit norm constraints on $\bx_i$ and then take the weighted geometric mean of the eigenvalues $\lambda_1,\ldots,\lambda_d$ associated to $\bx\in\kone_{+,0}$.
-Note in particular that the eigenvectors of $F\in\NB^d$ can always be rescaled so that they belong to $\Sn_+$.
+In particular, note that the eigenvectors of $F\in\NB^d$ can always be rescaled so that they belong to $\Sn_+$.
 So, for $\bb\in\R^d_{++}$, we introduce the following notion of spectral radius of $F\in\NB^d$